sharetheloveio/sharethelove.io/picture-elements/fitbit-card.md

-# Fitbit Card
+---
+description: >-

-_A great way to display your Fitbit stats_
+  A great way to display your Fitbit stats.
+---

 ![](../.gitbook/assets/fitbit-card.png)